vvatanabe/dockertestx/README.md

 - [dockertest](https://github.com/ory/dockertest) helps you boot up ephermal docker images for your Go tests with minimal work.
 - [dynamotest](https://github.com/upsidr/dynamotest) is a package to help set up a DynamoDB Local Docker instance on your machine as a part of Go test code.
-- [AWS SDK for Go v2](https://github.com/aws/aws-sdk-go-v2) provides APIs and utilities used for interfacing with AWS services, used here for S3-compatible storage.
+- [AWS SDK for Go v2](https://github.com/aws/aws-sdk-go-v2) provides APIs and utilities used for interfacing with AWS services, used here for S3-compatible storage and DynamoDB Local.

 ## Authors